effekseer/EffekseerForWebGL/README.md

   // Initialize by WebGLRenderingContext context.init(renderer.getContext());

+  // fast rendering by skipping state fetching.
+  // If there is a problem with the drawing, please set this flag to false. var fastRenderMode = true;

+  if (fastRenderMode) {
+    context.setRestorationOfStatesFlag(false);
+  }

   // Load effect data
   var effect = context.loadEffect("Laser01.efkefc", 1.0, function(){
     // Play the loaded effect